As an adventurer also fond of cycling, Max joined his two passions many, many times; both on road and off-road, in the great outdoors.

 Max and Steve (UK) formed the perfect team to carry out the daunting project of starting in Abu Dhabi, UAE with their rear wheels in the Arabian Gulf and fat biking all the way through the Empty Quarter, unassisted, to finish some 1,600 km further south and dip their front wheels in the Indian Ocean at Salalah, Oman.

-The journey itself lasted 21 days.
-Three weeks of pure mayhem to the point that Max and Steve are actively working on obtaining a new permits to repeat it.
+The journey in the wild was three weeks of pure mayhem to the point that Max and Steve are actively working on obtaining a new permits to repeat it.
 This time, hopefully while entering the Saudi part of the one-and-only Rub’ Al Khali (Empty Quarter).
 Their journey might be longer this time, possibly biking across the Kingdom all the way to Jeddah on the Red Sea.
 Stay tuned!

 The more Max pedaled, the more he loved cycling.
 To this day Max still thinks it’s an amazing sport, enabling us to practice whenever we want, wherever we want, as long as we want and as strenuously as we want.
 Unlike many other sports, it doesn’t require booking a facility or an opponent; one can just hop on one a bike and—whether on paved roads, gravel trails, sand or snow—immediately feel liberated.